tkhamez/neucore/doc/API.md

 Allows a player to add and remove roles from players.

 Character API
-- Return a list of characters that matches the name (partial matching). `GET /user/character/find-character/{name}`
+- Returns a list of characters (together with the name of the player account/main character) that matches the name (partial matching). `GET /user/character/find-character/{name}`

 Player API
 - List all players with characters. `GET /user/player/with-characters`